pizzasuperapp/ChainlinkPizza/README.md

 ### Mac M1/ARM64 [EXPERIMENTAL]

-Chainlink can be experimentally compiled with ARM64 as the target arch.
+Chainlink Pizza can be experimentally compiled with ARM64 as the target arch.
 You may run into errors with cosmwasm:

 ```
 # github.com/CosmWasm/wasmvm/api